Skip to content

 counting_sort.rb

-11.9.3 Algorithm characteristics
+11.9.3 Algorithm Characteristics

-• Space complexity is \(O(n + m)\), non-in-place sort: Utilizes arrays res and counter of lengths \(n\) and \(m\) respectively.
+• Space complexity of \(O(n + m)\), non-in-place sorting: Uses arrays res and counter of lengths \(n\) and \(m\) respectively.

 11.9.4 Limitations